AKA ride slow to get fast. Knowing how slow to go is crucial if you want to benefit from harder sessions.

 This one is free, but can be hit or miss depending on your understanding of your own body, mood or simply how many coffees you’ve had that morning.
 Perceived effort has more variables than heart rate or Watts, so you should pay attention to breathing, muscular pain and other signs of fatigue to maintain a constant, low intensity effort throughout your ride.
 You can achieve this by riding with someone less fit than you and allowing them to dictate the pace.
 Another way is to monitor your breaths per minute (roughly), trying not to double your normal breathing rate.
 Basically, if you can’t hold a steady conversation without gasping for air you’re going too hard so back off the gas.

 How to introduce this type of training into your schedule

 This depends on your goals and available time but ultimately you can work up to riding or training like this for very long time periods and multiple sessions per week.

 Before you take on a Tour de France training schedule though, ramp-up by introducing one session per week of 40- 60 minutes to see how you feel.
 If you can commute to work by bike, that would be a great way to start.
+Or you can use an indoor trainer and an online training app such as Zwift.
 Once you’re confident you can hold your effort in the sweet spot, add more sessions and/or increase the duration of the rides.
 Over as little as a few weeks your body will adapt and you will be able to handle more volume.

 Some riders can do three to five morning sessions per week of 40-60 minutes before eating anything.
 Although training fasted won’t burn any more calories (if that’s your goal), it will help your body to adapt to using fat as the primary fuel source which in turn increases your ability to ride longer without bonking or constantly reaching for sugary snacks.
 Best of all, it spares the glucose in your muscles for those all-out efforts which ultimately makes you faster.